NataliaTimoneda/phyloseq_pipeline/README.md

 #### Create the graph

 Variables to change:
-* 5 <- for the minimum og interactions had to have tho show at plot.
+* 5 <- minimum of interactions to show.
 * ylim <- te minimum and max of the total asv by sample.
 ```{.r}
 #Create the graph